randomrain101/doc-forest_clis_anesthesia/README.md

 use and modify the code, without warranty, so long as you provide attribution to the authors.
 See `LICENSE.md` for the full license text.

-The manuscript text is not open source.
+The manuscript text and presentation slides are not open source.
 The authors reserve the rights to the article content.